Clay-Ferguson/quantizr/docs/how-to-redeploy-java-classes.md

 This tells java to use the `loader.path` to make the compiler override any classes in jars in the build code with the ones directly from your target folder.

-NOTE: the subnode.jar is the name of the Quantizr spring-boot fat jar (for historical/legacy reasons only)
+NOTE: the subnode.jar is the name of the Quanta spring-boot fat jar (for historical/legacy reasons only)

 ## 3) The 'dev' profile of maven has this plugin in it: